How to Increase a VA Disability Rating

 A VA Disability Ratings Increase is for veterans who feel their impairments have worsened since their last rating decision.
 Sometimes medical conditions worsen over time and you should be reevaluated.
 Read more below about increasing your VA disability rating or call (888) 959-9908 for help.

 Is a VA Disability Rating Increase the same as an appeal?

-How do I file a VA Disability Increase?
+How do I file to Increase VA Disability ratings?

 First, you should contact a VA Disability Lawyer and find out if you are eligible.
 Some veterans choose to file the VA Disability Increase on their own.
 We strongly urge you to seek the help of an experienced VA Disability Lawyer.
 The VA will have a lawyer, shouldn’t you?

 What if I was denied my VA Disability Increase?

 This happens everyday to veterans who are eligible for a VA Disability Increase.
 The VA often denies legitimate claims and mis-rates claims as well.
 If you suspect you have been wrongly denied or underrated contact Woods and Woods today for a free consultation on your VA Disability Increase rights!
 (888) 959-9908